remix-run/remix/decisions/0005-remixing-react-router.md

 **TODO:** Ryan to fill in some more details here.

-The differentiation between error and catch prove to be a bit vague over time and a source of confusion for developers.
+The differentiation between error and catch proved to be a bit vague over time and a source of confusion for developers.
 We chose to go with just a single `errorElement` in the router for simplicity.
 If you throw anything, it ends up in the error boundary and propagates accordingly.

 **Backwards Compatibility**